ovochris56/ovochris56/README.md

 - ⚡ Fun fact: I am a photographer who is passionate about capturing the essence of the present moment.
 - 🏈: Avid UMich football fan and lover of all things Patriots!

+🌎 My Motivation
+- This journey is more than just a career—it's about legacy and transformation.
+Through data analytics, I aim to drive real-world impact, particularly in healthcare, where insights can improve lives.
+But beyond the work itself, I’m building something greater—a future where I can provide for my family and set the ultimate example for my future kids.
+I want to show them that no matter where you start, with determination and vision, flowers can grow from concrete.

 🔧 Tech Stack
 Here are the tools and languages I use regularly:
 - Languages: Python, SQL, R